-Running with SolrCloud
+Using Martini with SolrCloud

-Compared to embedded and stand-alone Solr servers where Solr cores are stored on a single machine, with SolrCloud – Solr cores are abstracted into collections.
-A collection is a core with parts distributed among multiple Solr servers.
+Compared to embedded and stand-alone Solr servers where Solr cores are stored on a single machine, with SolrCloud, cores are abstracted into collections.
+A collection is a core whose parts are distributed among multiple Solr servers.
 Storing data in various servers enable replication and sharding.
-In other words, with SolrCloud, you are provided distributed indexing and search capabilities.
+In other words, with SolrCloud you are provided distributed indexing and search capabilities.

-Familiarizing with SolrCloud
+Familiarizing yourself with SolrCloud

-across all servers.
+/datastore is mounted across all servers.
 Setting up the shared storage server, however, will not be

 Inability to create new cores on its own

 Just like remote instances of Solr, with SolrCloud Martini will not have the ability to create new cores.
 If a package needs its own Solr collections, you have to create it manually through the Solr Collections API, otherwise the package will not start.